benj2468/cs92-crypto/hw6/activities.md

 1. "abuses" the principle of key separation (justify why, if possible)

+> Note at first I thought this mean "abuses" the presense of key separation...

 More keys might make it easier to find one, if the probability of finding a key is $1/p$, and you have $n$ keys, the probability of finding at least one key is $\frac{n}{k}$.
 Maybe...

 Similar to the example with the HSM, if an attacker could compromise the labeling method that labels keys for their individual uses, then the attacker, without knowing the key, could get it to be used for something other than it was intended for.
 This might provide the attacker with more knowledge of the key, or use a strong key for algorithm X on algorithm Y for which it is very weak.

+> Then I read piazza and it said it's actually "abuses" the lack of key separation...

+If keys are not separated, then more information regarding a key could be leaked through its repeated use in different cryptographic primitives.
+For example, say we use an RSA private key (which we know is a prime), also as a DSA key.
+While knowing $K$ is prime doesn't help us in RSA, it might cut down the search space, or allow for more precise cryptanalysis methods on DSA.

 # Q6 11.8